Our latest release has new and improved

 as much attention as his mastery of football strategy and tactics.

-His grey hoodie with the cutoff sleeves has become synonymous with his savvy,
+His grey hoodie with the cutoff sleeves has become synonymous

 Coach Bill Belichick: A Statistical